TheBarret/Voxelian/README.md

-# Voxelian
+# Voxelian (WIP)
 A Sol Lewitt's Open Cube encoder model
+This is a work in progress, the code might change in the future.

 <img width="930" height="674" alt="image" src="https://github.com/user-attachments/assets/f6f2a905-ac3c-48d0-a63f-d6fa0bd41a52" />